SNAP study

 The ultra-high risk group will also be asked to complete four follow-up assessments which:

-• will take only one to two hours
+• are one to two hours in duration and

 • involve answering questions about everyday life, wellbeing and thoughts.